 Testing Your Device

-At any time after receipt of this notice, you may begin testing your device going to the Zoom Test Page.
+At any time after receipt of this notice, you may begin testing your device by going to Zoom.us.

 Approximately 7-10 days prior to your scheduled remote civil traffic hearing, you will receive an email or letter from the Clerk's office inviting you to the remote civil traffic hearing.
 You will need the information contained in this notice to connect on the day of your civil traffic infraction hearing.
 You will not get a reminder notice.
-If you do not receive this notification, check your spam or junk email folders or go to Palm Beach County Clerk's Traffic Violations page.
+If you do not receive this notification, check your spam or junk email folders or go to the Traffic Violations page.

 Connecting on the Day of Your Remote Civil Traffic Hearing